 So, rather than fight it, use it and play to your child’s strengths.

-Not everyone likes the flavour of toothpaste.
+Not everyone likes the flavour of children's toothpaste.
 Whether it be too minty, too flavoured, or not flavoured enough, your little ones is sure to have a preference.

 They may take a little while to adjust to the flavour sensations on offer, especially when all they have ever tasted is milk.